xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 parent has less than 2 children.

-To further support this change to assure all necessary places contain this opertion, this operation was added to the IModelClassInspector interface that all inspector class implement.
+To further support this change to assure all necessary places contain this opertion, this new operation was added to the IModelClassInspector interface that all inspector class implement.